1. Home

 Are heat pumps or air conditioners better?

-Because heat pumps can both heat and cool, they’re more versatile and helpful than air conditioners.
+Because heat pumps can heat and cool, they’re more versatile and helpful than air conditioners.
 Heat pumps may not cool your home any better than an air conditioner, but an air conditioner can’t provide heat at all.

-Andrew has worked as a journalist and writer for four years, over half of those dedicated to covering solar.
-He currently lives in Tucson, AZ, where you might run into him walking his dog and birding while dodging the heat.
+Andrew has written about solar and home energy for nearly four years.
+He currently lives in western Colorado where you might run into him walking his dog and birding.
 He has degrees in English education and journalism.

 See how much